Abdelhafid123h/AI-Guard/README.md

 - Copy the template and fill your values locally (do not commit .env):
 	- Windows PowerShell:
 		- Copy-Item .env.example .env
-	- Fill OPENAI_API_KEY and MySQL values if you want to override defaults.
+	- Set at least OPENAI_API_KEY and (optionally) MySQL values.
-- .env is git-ignored; push only .env.example to share variable names with your team.
+- .env is git-ignored; commit only .env.example.

 Quick start
 1) Prerequisites